Quick Summary

 Choose your preferred mode of transportation based on your budget and desired experience.
 With its convenient accessibility, Bijapur welcomes you to explore the architectural marvel of Gol Gumbaz.

-Primarily, Gol Gumbaz was built by Mohammad Adil Shah as his Mausoleum.
+Primarily, the Gol Gumbaz was built by Mohammad Adil Shah as his Mausoleum.
 However, its significant architectural splendour has become a spot of tourist interest today.
-The jaw-dropping structure of Gol Gumbaz is a symbol of a commendable piece of civil engineering.
+The jaw-dropping structure of Gol Gumbaz is a symbol of commendable civil engineering.
 It has now been added to the list of world heritage sites.
-Moreover, the Archaeological Survey of India has attempted to lift it’s maintenance.
+Moreover, the Archaeological Survey of India has attempted to lift its maintenance.
 Efforts are made to maintain the architectural heritage of this monument so that it can attract as many tourists as the Taj Mahal.
 It is indeed a treat for the eyes.
 You can also spend your day at Gol Gumbaz and take in the elixir of our country’s excellence with pride.

-The most well-known monument in Vijayapura is Gol Gumbaz.
+The most well-known monument in Vijayapura is the Gol Gumbaz.
 The tomb belongs to Mohammed Adil Shah, who ruled from 1627 until 1657.
 Only St. Peter’s Basilica in Rome is larger than this dome, which is the second largest in history.
 This monument’s core chamber, where every sound is echoed seven times, is a particular draw.

 Gol Gumbaz is also referred to by the intriguing moniker “The Black Taj Mahal” or “The Taj Mahal of South India” in historical texts.
 The ability of the Gol Gumbaz echo to efficiently reflect even the faintest sound and transmit it over a considerable distance for the person at the end to hear makes it impressive to visitors.

 Gol Gumbaz was constructed for Muhammad Adil Shah, whose wife was Jahan Begum.
-In the seventeenth century, she established a suburb outside of the crowded city of Bijapur, which at the time had nine lakh residents.
+In the seventeenth century, she established a suburb outside the crowded city of Bijapur, which at the time had nine lakh residents.

 The remains of Muhammad Adil Shah, the seventh sultan of the Adil Shahi dynasty, and a few of his relatives are buried in the Gol Gumbaz.